arrow-kt/arrow/arrow-site/docs/docs/fx/coroutines/README.md

 # Kotlin Std Coroutines & Arrow Computation blocks

-Arrow computation blocks are build on top of Kotlin Std's Coroutines, and doesn't rely on KotlinX Coroutines.
+Arrow computation blocks are built on top of Kotlin Std's Coroutines intrinsics and don't depend on the KotlinX Coroutines library.
-Yet, it automatically supports `Cancellation`.

-This is possible through the new [`CancellationException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines.cancellation/-cancellation-exception/) in the Kotlin Standard Library!
+Computation blocks support cancellation automatically observing [`CancellationException`],(https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.coroutines.cancellation/-cancellation-exception/) available in the Kotlin Standard Library.

-So let's take a deeper look at we can actually find in the Kotlin Std Coroutines package.
+Let's take a deeper look at what we can find in the Kotlin Std Coroutines package.

 ## Demystify Coroutine